DrKrar/GeoEfficiency.jl/docs/src/manual/Output_Interface.md

 # Output Interface
-Calculation of the geometrical efficiency can be run in one of two modes aside from using `geoEff`, the interactive mode and the batch mode.
+Calculation of the geometrical efficiency can be run in one of two modes aside from using `geoEff`, the interactive/direct mode and the batch mode.

-## Interactive Mode
+## Interactive/Direct Mode

 ```@docs
 GeoEfficiency.calc